-Exhibitions can be viewed during events and performances or by arrangement.
+Exhibitions can be seen during events and performances or by arrangement.

 If you wish to show work at Torriano Meeting House please submit 3 images and a proposal to the Torriano Working Group hearing_eye[@]torriano.org.
 Free to artists, 30% commission on sales.